Varsha-Pathinti/Financial-Analysis-Portfolio/README.md

 3. Explore visuals in `/visuals`
 4. Review commentary and presentation decks in `/docs`

+## 🚀 About Me

+I’m **Varsha Pathinti**, a Financial Analyst passionate about FP&A, business insights, and data-driven decision-making.
+I enjoy building dashboards, automating reporting, and uncovering trends that drive performance improvement.

 ## 📬 Contact

 If you're hiring for strategic FP&A roles or want to collaborate on financial analytics, feel free to connect: